Percapio/react-native-app/README.md

 This project was bootstrapped with [Create React Native App](https://github.com/react-community/create-react-native-app).
 If you are cloning this project, and wish to see more advanced options of configuring/starting the app.
 Please, visit [here](https://github.com/react-community/create-react-native-app/blob/master/react-native-scripts/template/README.md) as it will provide more details on how to get started.

+---
+#### Disclaimer
+This mobile app was designed and built to help me learn more about React Native and Redux.
+I am in no shape or form affiliated with CraigsList.